Home » Money management » Budgeting

 • Colour-coded the main categories like utilities, mortgage, CCs, insurance, food etc.

-• Went back to the ‘source’ spreadsheet and made a note of all income streams.
+• I went back to the ‘source’ spreadsheet and made a note of all income streams.

 #3.
 Use The Money Principle Monthly Budget Planner to record all you spend